What is a standardized patient?

 - History-gathering process

 - Physical examination

 Yes, SPs are paid for their participation in our programs.
 Payment ranges from $15-20 per hour and is dependent upon the nature of the project.

-How are simulated patients trained for a program?
+How are Standardized Patients trained for a program?

 Whom do I contact if I am interested in developing a case and/or discussing how this program may be used in my department or class?